Ari-Glikman/DataCollection-UI/README.md

 You should automatically be redirected to a tab that shows you the following (if not, go to http://localhost:3000/):
 ![image](https://github.com/Ari-Glikman/DataCollection-UI/assets/73805987/a9de547f-c657-44bf-8d98-c0bc86f8c25d)

 5. Now let's customize for our needs.
-Download the src folder in this repository and replace the one in your directory that was automatically created by our previous commands.
+Stop your app from the terminal with ^C. Download the src folder in this repository and replace the one in your directory that was automatically created by our previous commands.
 From within the data-collection-graphs directory, install chart-js and react-chartjs-2 as follows:
 ```
 npm install --save chart.js
 ```